 - Dresses and skirts must be knee-length or longer.

-- Women do not have to cover their hair, heads, and faces in public, although Muslim women do so for cultural and religious reasons.
+- Women do not have to cover their hair, heads, and faces in most public places, although Muslim women do so for cultural and religious reasons.

-- When visiting Mosques, women should cover their hair, bodies, and legs, but covering their faces is not required.
+- When visiting mosques, non-Muslim women should cover their hair, bodies, and legs, but covering their faces is not required.

 - When visiting government offices, wearing conservative attire is recommended.